MicrosoftDocs/Advertising-docs/BingAds/bingads-13/guides/budget-bid-strategies.md

 > For Shopping campaigns, Enhanced CPC is available only to advertisers in France, Germany, United Kingdom, and United States.

 ### <a name="manualcpc"></a>ManualCpc
-With the *ManualCpc* (manual cost per click) bid strategy, you set your ad group and keyword bids, and Bing Ads uses these bids every time.
+With the *ManualCpc* (manual cost per click) bid strategy, you set your ad group and keyword bids, and Microsoft Advertising uses these bids every time.

 ### <a name="maxclicks"></a>MaxClicks
 With the *MaxClicks* bid strategy, you don't need to set ad group or keyword bids.
-Bing Ads automatically sets your bids in real time to get as many clicks as possible within your budget.
+Microsoft Advertising automatically sets your bids in real time to get as many clicks as possible within your budget.

-Bing Ads will always respect your overall budget limit, but if you want greater control over your bids while using Maximize Clicks, you can also set a maximum CPC (cost per click).
-This is an optional limit you can set to make sure that Bing Ads never pays more than a certain amount for each individual click.
+Microsoft Advertising will always respect your overall budget limit, but if you want greater control over your bids while using Maximize Clicks, you can also set a maximum CPC (cost per click).
+This is an optional limit you can set to make sure that Microsoft Advertising never pays more than a certain amount for each individual click.

 ### <a name="maxconversions"></a>MaxConversions
 With the *MaxConversions* bid strategy, you don't need to set ad group or keyword bids.
-Bing Ads automatically sets your bids in real time to get as many conversions as possible within your budget.
+Microsoft Advertising automatically sets your bids in real time to get as many conversions as possible within your budget.

-Bing Ads will always respect your overall budget limit, but if you want greater control over your bids while using Maximize Conversions, you can also set a maximum CPC (cost per click).
-This is an optional limit you can set to make sure that Bing Ads never pays more than a certain amount for each individual click.
+Microsoft Advertising will always respect your overall budget limit, but if you want greater control over your bids while using Maximize Conversions, you can also set a maximum CPC (cost per click).
+This is an optional limit you can set to make sure that Microsoft Advertising never pays more than a certain amount for each individual click.

 You need to have conversion tracking (a UET tag and a conversion goal) set up and have had at least 15 conversions in the last 30 days in order to use the Maximize Conversions bid strategy.
 If your campaign falls below 15 conversions over any 30-day period, Maximize Conversions will stop optimizing your bids.
 If this happens with regularity, we recommend switching to a different bid strategy.